wcleeah/servergo/README.md

 ## Product
 - A HTTP server from scratch (TCP server -> response)

+## Goal
+- Learn how HTTP works
+- Get more familiar with go and go testing suite

 ## TODO
 - [x] parse body
 - [x] unit test for route.Req and route.Res